 Oana Lungescu is the NATO Spokesperson.

-Oana Lungescu joined NATO after a long journalistic career with the BBC World Service, where she covered EU and NATO affairs for radio, television and online.
-Oana studied English and Spanish at Bucharest University.
-In 1985, she joined the BBC's Romanian Service in London and subsequently became deputy head and then editor.
+Ms Lungescu joined NATO after a long journalistic career with the BBC World Service, where she covered EU and NATO affairs for radio, television and online in several languages.
+Born in Romania, she joined the BBC's Romanian Service in London in 1985 and subsequently became deputy head and then editor.
 In 1997, she was appointed European affairs correspondent in Brussels, where she covered practically every EU and NATO summit.
 Between 2009-2010 she reported on European affairs from Berlin.